Symplectic rational homology ball fillings of Seifert fibered spaces: Seifert fibered spaces with

 We are assuming that $\xi$ is not consistent.
 The first way this can happen is if the central curve is stabilized both positively and negatively.
 Thus there is a Legendrian $L$ realizing the central curve such that $\xi$ is obtained by surgery on a Legendrian link where the central curve is $L'=S_+(S_-(L))$.
-If we consider the neighborhood $N$ of $L$ then Legendrian surgery on $L'$ will remove a neighborhood $N'$ of $L'$and glue in a solid torus $S$ with meridional slope $\tb(L')-1$.
+If we consider the neighborhood $N$ of $L$, then Legendrian surgery on $L'$ will remove a neighborhood $N'$ of $L'$and glue in a solid torus $S$ with meridional slope $\tb(L')-1$.
 Thus we have a mixed torus $T$ in $N-N'$ with slope $\tb(L)-1$ and the slopes of the basic slices showing that $T$ is a mixed torus are $\tb(L)$ and $\tb(L')$.
 Let $S'$ be the solid torus in $Y(e_0;r_1,r_2,r_3)$ that $T$ bounds.
 We can easily see that the only slope in $E_T$ is $\infty$.
 Thus the $e$-splitting along $T$ will glue a solid torus with meridional slope $\infty$ to $S'$, which has meridional slope $\tb(L')-1$.
 This gives $S^3$.
-The other piece of the splitting is the result of removing $S'$ form $Y(e_0;r_1,r_2,r_3)$ and gluing in a solid torus with slope $\infty$.
+The other piece of the splitting is the result of removing $S'$ from $Y(e_0;r_1,r_2,r_3)$ and gluing in a solid torus with slope $\infty$.
 That is just removing $L'$ from the Legendrian surgery diagram.
 This results in a connected sum of three lens spaces.
 This gives Case~(1) above.

-The second way $\xi$ can be inconsistent is if the signs of the stabilizations along one of the legs are inconsistent.
-Thus as discussed in the previous paragraph we will have a mixed torus associated with this component and the mixed torus will split the Seifert surface into $S^3$ and the result of removing this component from the surgery diagram.
-That is, it will be the connected sum of a lens space and a Seifert fibered space, or if the inconsistently stabilized knot is adjacent to the central curve, we could get the connected sum of two lens spaces or a lens space and $S^1\times S^2$.
-The latter case cannot happen by Lemma~\ref{onlye0} since $e_0\not=-1$.
+The second way $\xi$ can be inconsistent is if the signs of the stabilizations along one of the components belonging to any of the legs are inconsistent.
+Thus, as discussed in the previous paragraph, we will have a mixed torus associated with this component, and the mixed torus will split the Seifert fibered space into $S^3$ and the result of removing this component from the surgery diagram.
+That is, it will be \begin{itemize} \item the connected sum of a lens space and a Seifert fibered space, or \item if the inconsistently stabilized knot is adjacent to the central curve, we could get the connected sum of \begin{itemize} \item two lens spaces or \item a lens space and $S^1\times S^2$. \end{itemize} \end{itemize} The last case cannot happen by Lemma~\ref{onlye0} since $e_0<-1$.
 The other two cases give Case~(2) or~(4) above.